0

 In addition, one of the unique characteristics of the Harambee North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.4% of the neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Harambee North neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Harambee North neighborhood have a highly unusual car ownership.
 24.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.3% of U.S. neighborhoods.

 There are more people living in the Harambee North neighborhood employed as sales and service workers (61.4%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.